This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 To Freeze the Cookie Dough for Baking Later

-The texture is pretty much a shortbread cookie, it's soft, pillowy, tender, and melt-in-your-mouth.
+The texture is very similar to a shortbread cookie, it's soft, pillowy, tender, and melt-in-your-mouth.

 - Measure and have all your ingredients ready to go before starting.
 This will make the process run smoothly, quickly, and easily.